gswcm/portfolio/source/project/index.md

 - The project requires Node.js v8.x, MongoDB at least v2.6.
 - The app is configured to be served by **Nginx** running as a reverse proxy server.
 The Nginx config file is available in `/configs/nginx`.
 The configuration assumes that repo either is cloned into `/var/www/app` or a symbolic link `/var/www/app` points to a real location of repo files.
 - Registration form uses [Invisible reCAPTCHA](https://developers.google.com/recaptcha/docs/invisible) that requires `reCAPTCHA_KEY` and `reCAPTCHA_SECRET` environment variables set with values configured on [http://www.google.com/recaptcha/admin](http://www.google.com/recaptcha/admin) page.
-- Emailing feature uses Amazon S3 storage to handle image delivery, so `S3_KEY` and `S3_SECRET` environment variables have to be set to store corresponding values for S3 bucket.
+- Emailing feature uses Amazon S3 storage to handle image delivery, so `S3_KEY` and `S3_SECRET` environment variables have to be set to store corresponding values for S3 bucket named `hmt.gswcm.net`.
+Bucket name can be modified in `./backend/lib/mailer.js` file.
+- Emailing feature relies upon SMTP server that is currently configured as `smtp.gswcm.net` in `./backend/lib/mailer.js` file.
 - After installing **Node** and **MongoDB** server, cloning the GitHub repo, and setting up environment variables all dependencies can be installed in a straightforward manner by running `npm i`
+- The frontend bundle needs to be compiled every time after retrieving repo files from GitHub.
+It can be done by running `npm run build` from the repo directory.
-- The app can be started from the repo directory by running `node ./bin/www.js`.
+- The app can be started in the _production_ mode by running `node ./bin/www.js` or simply `nodemon` from the repo directory.
+- The app can be started in the _development_ mode by running `NODE_ENV=development nodemon` from the repo directory.
-- Permanent installation can be achieved, for instance, by using globally installed `pm2` NPM package.
+- Permanent installation of the app can be achieved, for instance, by using globally installed `pm2` NPM package and using it to create a form of startup script.

 <a id="markdown-normal-user-workflow" name="normal-user-workflow"></a>
 ### Normal user workflow